cons0le7/iSH-tools/README.md

 ## Additional Notes:
 - Works best with font size set to 10 or lower.
 - Tools can take some time to load in the shell environment, wait for them to appear before using.
 Nikto can be used right away.

-## Disclaimer:
-These tools are intended to be used legally and ethically.
-Do not use them against anything that you do not own or do not have permission to use them against.
-I am not responsible for any use or misuse of these tools.